httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@status": 200
 ~~~

-The `@status` identifier MUST NOT be used in a request message.
+The `@status` component identifier MUST NOT be used in a request message.

 ### Request-Response Signature Binding {#content-request-response}

-When a signed request message results in a signed response message, the `@request-response` identifier can be used to cryptographically link the request and the response to each other by including the identified request signature value in the response.
-This identifier has a single REQUIRED parameter:
+When a signed request message results in a signed response message, the `@request-response` component identifier can be used to cryptographically link the request and the response to each other by including the identified request signature value in the response's signature input without copying the value of the request's signature to the response directly.
+This component identifier has a single REQUIRED parameter:

 `key`
 : Identifies which signature from the response to sign.

-The value is the `sf-binary` representation of the signature value of the referenced request identified by the `key` parameter.
+The component value is the `sf-binary` representation of the signature value of the referenced request identified by the `key` parameter.

 For example, when serving this signed request: